BdR76/CSVLint/docs/readme.md

 Settings
 --------
-Some plug-in settings can be changed in the menu item `Plugins > CSVLint > settings` and they are stored in a settings file `%USERPROFILE%\AppData\Roaming\Notepad++\plugins\config\CSVLint.ini`
+The CSV Lint plug-in settings can be changed in the menu item `Plugins > CSVLint > settings` and they are stored in a settings file `%USERPROFILE%\AppData\Roaming\Notepad++\plugins\config\CSVLint.ini`

 ![CSV Lint settings window](/docs/csvlint_settings.png?raw=true "CSV Lint plug-in settings window")